 This is an important document which sets out the terms and conditions of your CIRCA5000 Personal Pension and how it will be operated.
 You should read the whole document.
 If, having read this document, you do not understand any aspect of it or you have any questions, please contact CIRCA5000, whose contact details are at the end of this document.

-You should also read carefully CIRCA5000’s Terms of Business, which form the legal agreement between you and CIRCA5000 and the Key Investor Information Document (KIID) and the Pre-sale illustration for your chosen investment(s) carefully.
+You should also read carefully CIRCA5000’s Terms of Business, which form the legal agreement between you and CIRCA5000 and the Key Investor Information Document (“KIID”) and the pre-sale illustration for your chosen investment(s).

-This document sets out the main Terms and Conditions of the CIRCA5000 Personal Pension that operates under the Gaudi Regulated Services Ltd Scheme (the “GRSL SIPP”).
+1.2 This document sets out the main Terms and Conditions of the CIRCA5000 Personal Pension that operates under the GRSL SIPP Scheme (the “GRSL SIPP”).
 Gaudi Trustees Limited is the Trustee of the Scheme.
 Gaudi Regulated Services Limited is the Scheme Administrator and will administer the CIRCA5000 Personal Pension in accordance with the Scheme Trust Deed and Rules.
 The Terms and Conditions are subject to the provisions of the Trust Deed and Rules.
 If there is any inconsistency between the details set out in this document and the provisions of the Trust Deed and Rules, the Trust Deed and Rules prevail.
 You can ask us for a copy of the Trust Deed and Rules.

 2.1 Certain terminology is used throughout these Terms and Conditions; unless otherwise stated the meaning of the words are defined below.

 Part 4 of the Finance Act 2004 and the schedules relating to that part, as amended from time to time.

 Gaudi Regulated Services Limited who will provide administration services to the Scheme as specified in the Trust Deed and Rules.